Official: Five hurt in carbon monoxide poisoning

 The woman's son woke up with a headache shortly before 4 a.m. and found his mother unresponsive, said Michael Uttaro, Nassau County assistant chief fire marshal.

 Six residents were in the Superior Road home at the time and five were taken to Nassau University Medical Center, Uttaro said.
-Their conditions — including the woman's — have since been upgraded.
+Their conditions — including the woman's — have since improved.

 The home did not have operable carbon monoxide detectors, Uttaro said.
 The source appears to be an issue with the chimney or flue, possibly causing it to vent the odorless, colorless gas that can cause sudden death or illness into the home.